ONSdigital/terraform-dsc-initial-setup/README.md

 including:
 - Enabling APIs and services
 - Creating and managing:
-    - Terraform Cloud Build service account (for planning/applying in Cloud Build), with least privilege IAM roles.
+    - A Terraform Cloud Build service account (for planning/applying in Cloud Build), with least privilege IAM roles.
-    - GCS buckets for Terraform state remote backend and Cloud Build artifacts (with object IAM bindings to limit access).
+    - GCS buckets for Terraform state remote backend and Cloud Build artifacts (including logs, plans, and sources), all with object IAM bindings to control access.
     - Secret Manager secret for tfvars variables.

 ## Installation